 A second solution would have a solar powered system.
 Solar panels would be added to both the window and the remote node.
 Due to the efficiency of solar panels, it is likely that the system would have to be optimized for the most natural light possible throughout the day.
 To run at night, the solar powered system would need to have a secondary power source, most likely a battery pack.

 Remote Access

-The final improvement would be to allow access of the system beyond the local network.
-The at-home system would connect through to the internet to the user interface to allow for extended range, which can allow users to manually set "vacation times" and turn on some lights at night when they are away, or to close the blinds in case they forget to after leaving the house.
+The final solution would be to allow access of the local network.
+The at-home system would connect through to the internet to the user interface to allow extended range.